 Poor health and disability remain strongly linked to social exclusion in Australia.

-Since 2008, the rate of social exclusion in this group has fluctuated, but remained above 50%.
+Since 2010, the rate of social exclusion in this group has fluctuated, but remained above 50%.
 This is twice the rate for all Australians in 2018.

 In the graph below, the ‘all social exclusion’ line shows the total of marginal social exclusion and deep social exclusion.